rickosborne/cascades/md/13-2-3-manifest.md

 It was disconcerting for a moment to see how she looked at me: with her mask on.
 She smiled, but it was a different smile than I had been expecting.
-We'd gotten to know each other in the previous loop and she'd opened up, but in this loop I was back to being someone she didn't know.
+We'd gotten to know each other in the previous loop.
+She'd opened up before, but in this loop I was back to being someone she didn't know.

 "Do you mind some company for the weather?"